rlennon/Doodle/content/environment.md

 ### FAQ / KB

+#### Golden image

+The terraform code relies on a golden disk image to be present in /backup folder of esxi datastore.
+This was created manually.
+It is copied by terraform to create each new VM.

 #### Endpoints

 There is no DNS entrys in LYIT-DC for our services. you will need to use IPs to resolve the service. all services run on port 8080